 Table Look-up Disclaimer

 The Child Support Table Look-up has general information only.
 It is not a legal document.
-The tables were last updated December 31, 2011.
-To determine how much child support is owed from May 1, 2006 to December 31, 2011, use the 2006 tables.
+The tables were last updated in March 2021.
+For example, to determine how much child support is owed from December 31, 2011 to February 2017, use the 2017 tables.
 Note that provincial or territorial guidelines may apply in some cases.

 Note: Several companies sell software for calculating child support.
 Be aware that the Department of Justice was not involved in the development of that software.

-If you were in an unmarried cohabitation, your separation is not governed by the same legal framework as that of married couples.
+If you were in an unmarried cohabitation, your separation may not be governed by the same legal framework as that of married couples; depending upon your date of separation.

-In Alberta, property division in these cases is governed by the principles of Constructive Trust and Unjust Enrichment.
+In Alberta, property division in these common law cases was historically governed by the principles of Constructive Trust and Unjust Enrichment.
 In plain language, this means that the person claiming an interest in property must show that the other party has been enriched as a result of the contribution (financial or non-financial) of the claimant and that there has been a corresponding loss to the claimant.

 These claims generally require a thorough analysis of all the applicable factors and we highly recommend that you consult legal counsel if you believe that this situation applies to you.